-While dreams about animals can be interpreted in any number of ways, as a mythical animal, the phoenix has very specific meanings.
-In general, a dream about a phoenix can be viewed as an opportunity for transformation, renewal, and continuity.
+While you can interpret dreams about animals in any number of ways, as a mythical animal, the phoenix has very specific meanings.
+In general, you can view a dream about a phoenix can as an opportunity for transformation, renewal, and continuity.

 Phoenix Tattoo Meaning